History of Bhutan: Arrival of Buddhism

 Buddhism was possibly first introduced to Bhutan as early as the 2nd century AD.
 Tibetan Buddhism was first introduced to Bhutan in the 7th century.
 Tibetan king Songtsän Gampo (reigned 627–649), a Buddhist convert, constructed 108 Buddhist temples in the Himalayan region, including a few temples at Bumthang in central Bhutan, Haa, Lhuentse and at Kyichu (near Paro) in the Paro Valley.
 Buddhism was propagated in earnest in 746 under King Sindhu Rāja (also Künjom; Sendha Gyab; Jakar Gyalpo), an exiled Indian king who had established a government in Bumthang at Jakar Gutho Palace.

 Buddhism replaced but did not eliminate the Bon religious practices that had also been prevalent in Tibet until the late 6th century.
 Instead, Buddhism absorbed Bon and its believers.
 As the country developed in its many fertile valleys, Buddhism matured and became a unifying element.
 It was Buddhist literature and chronicles that began the recorded history of Bhutan.

-In 810AD, a Buddhist saint, Padmasambhava (known in Bhutan as Guru Rimpoche and sometimes referred to as the Second Buddha), came to Bhutan from Nepal at the invitation of King Sindhu Rāja.
+In 810AD, a Buddhist saint, Padmasambhava (known in Bhutan as Guru Rinpoche and sometimes referred to as the Second Buddha), came to Bhutan from Nepal at the invitation of King Sindhu Rāja.
 After reportedly subduing eight classes of gods and demons and converting the king, Guru Rimpoche moved on to Tibet.
 Upon his return from Tibet, he oversaw the construction of new monasteries in the Paro Valley and set up his headquarters in Bumthang.
 According to tradition, he founded the Nyingmapa sect—also known as the "old sect" or Red Hat sect—of Mahayana Buddhism, which became for a time the dominant religion of Bhutan.
 Guru Rimpoche plays a great historical and religious role as the national patron saint who revealed the tantras—manuals describing forms of devotion to natural energy—to Bhutan.
 Following the guru's sojourn, Indian influence played a temporary role until increasing Tibetan migrations brought new cultural and religious contributions.

 There was no central government during this period.
 Instead, small independent monarchies began to develop by the early 9th century.
 Each was ruled by a deb (king), some of whom claimed divine origins.
 The kingdom of Bumthang was the most prominent among these small entities.
 At the same time, Tibetan Buddhist monks (lam in Dzongkha, Bhutan's official national language) had firmly rooted their religion and culture in Bhutan, and members of joint Tibetan-Mongol military expeditions settled in fertile valleys.
 By the 11th century, all of Bhutan was occupied by Tibetan-Mongol military forces.